Plotting

 ax.plot(*args, **kwargs)

-pyhdtoolkit.plotting.utils.set_arrow_label(label: str, arrow_position: tuple[float, float], label_position: tuple[float, float], color: str = 'k', arrow_arc_rad: float = - 0.2, fontsize: int = 20, **kwargs) matplotlib.text.Annotation[source]
+pyhdtoolkit.plotting.utils.set_arrow_label(label: str, arrow_position: tuple[float, float], label_position: tuple[float, float], color: str = 'k', arrow_arc_rad: float = -0.2, fontsize: int = 20, **kwargs) Annotation[source]

-New in version 0.6.0.
+Added in version 0.6.0.

 Adds on the provided matplotlib.axes.Axes a label box with text and an arrow from the box to a specified position.
 Original code from Guido Sterbini.

-• arrow_position (tuple[float, float]) -- where on the plot to point the tip of the arrow.
+• arrow_position (tuple[float, float]) -- Where on the plot to point the tip of the arrow

-• label_position (tuple[float, float]) -- where on the plot the text label (and thus start of the arrow) is.
+• label_position (tuple[float, float]) -- Where on the plot the text label (and thus start of the arrow) is.

-• fontsize (int) -- text size in the box.
+• fontsize (int) -- Text size in the box.
+Defaults to 20.

-• **kwargs -- additional keyword arguments are transmitted to annotate.
+• **kwargs -- Any additional keyword arguments are transmitted to annotate.
 If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.

-A matploblit.text.Annotation of the created annotation.
+matplotlib.text.Annotation -- A matplotlib.text.Annotation of the created annotation.

 Example